C15-AseelQabbaha/MERAKI_Academy_Project_4/readme.md

 Write about 1-2 paragraphs describing the purpose of your project.

-Ex.
 Are you looking for a quick and easy way to action, action, and action?
-The **(name of application)** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.
+The **(Skin Care App)** is the greatest and most accurate application to do this for you.
+The Skin Care App is designed to provide users with a simple and effective way to explore, choose, and manage their skincare routine.
+Whether you are looking for personalized product recommendations, browsing through trusted reviews, or learning about the best solutions for your skin type, this application makes it easy and accessible.
+With just a few clicks, users can discover products, add favorites, and track their skincare journey.

+The app focuses on offering a smooth and user-friendly experience with a clean design that ensures clarity and comfort while browsing.
+By combining essential skincare knowledge, product details, and personalized options in one place, the Skin Care App helps users make confident decisions about their skincare needs and maintain healthier, glowing skin.

 ## 🏁 Getting Started <a name = "getting_started"></a>